Collection (museum): Deaccessioning

 Many ethical guidelines for deaccessioning require that the funds generated by disposing of collection items be used only to increase or maintain the remaining collection.
 For example, the International Council of Museums (ICOM) Code of Ethics states that:

 "Money or compensation received from the deaccessioning and disposal of objects and specimens from a museum collection should be used solely for the benefit of the collection and usually for acquisitions to that same collection".

 In the United Kingdom, guidelines governing deaccessioning and other ethically difficult issues can be found in the Museums Association's Code of Ethics.
 In the United States, the guidelines on these matters are issued by the American Alliance of Museums.

 The American Alliance of Museums Code of Ethics takes the position that "in no event shall they [deaccessioning proceeds] be used for anything other than acquisition or direct care of collections".

 Other museums may have additional restrictions on the use of funds from deaccessioning.
 For example, at some museums funds from deaccessioning a work of art can only be used to purchase a work of similar style or period (for example, funds from selling a 20th-century American print could not be used to buy a 17th-century Italian painting) and the name of the donor of the sold work remains associated with the purchased artwork.

-Selling artwork to fund budget deficits and pay salaries is like "burning down your house to heat the kitchen."
+Selling artwork to fund budget deficits and pay salaries has been compared to "burning down your house to heat the kitchen."